ChaeWoojin/IE437_Data-Driven_Decision_Making_and_Control/README.md

 ## Performance Comparison

 ### Cumulative Regret Over Time
 The following plot shows the cumulative regret over time for each algorithm.
 Lower cumulative regret indicates better performance.
+This figure implies that among conventional bandit algorithms, only LinUCB performs well.
+In other words, the others did not efficiently utilize the features of the data, resulting in performance equivalent to a random policy, which yields a winning rate of around 50%.

 ![Cumulative Regret Over Time (Among Conventional Bandit Algorithms)](results/bandit_models_cumulative_regret.png)

 ### Winning Rate Over Time
 The following plot shows the winning rate over time for each algorithm.
 A higher winning rate indicates better performance.
+After tuning the hyperparameters, the SGD Classifier recorded the highest performance among them.
+Additionally, we can observe that although LinUCB does not perform well in the short term, as more data accumulates, it is expected to provide satisfactory performance compared to the others.

 ![Winning Rate Over Time (Right)](results/online_learning_cumulative_regret_winning_rate.png)